These laws in DC, Maryland and Virginia take effect on July 1 - WTOP News

 Retail alcohol delivery: House Bill 808 establishes a local delivery service permit that allows the delivery of alcoholic beverages from businesses authorized to sell them.
 Delivery drivers can apply for licenses at their local licensing board, but it varies by jurisdiction.

-Clean Indoor Air Act: Prohibits vaping in certain indoor public areas, mass transit and work places.
+Clean Indoor Air Act: The act prohibits vaping in certain indoor public areas, mass transit and work places.

 Legacy or donor preferences in college admission applications: House Bill 4 prohibits colleges and universities that receive state fund from considering a legacy preference or donor preference when reviewing admissions applications.